hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-In couple seconds we receive a message with the configuration URL.
+In a couple of seconds, we receive a message with the configuration URL.
 Copy and paste it into the browser to confirm the subscription.
-And after several more seconds in the following message on a webhooks site interface we see a new message with the flag itself!
+After several more seconds, we see a new message in the webhook site interface with the flag itself!

 ```json
 {